Pleasant Hill, Mississippi

 Pleasant Hill is a census-designated place and unincorporated community located in DeSoto County, Mississippi, United States, located approximately 9 mi southwest of Hernando and 8 mi southeast of Eudora, just east of Arkabutla Lake.

 Pleasant Hill was formerly incorporated, and was home to several stores, two churches, and a Masonic lodge.

 A post office operated under the name Pleasant Hill from 1848 to 1917.

-It was first named as a CDP in the 2020 Census which listed a population of 1,863.
+Per the 2020 Census, the population was 1,863.